 Because those brownies also require lots of cooling time, I decided to create a quicker recipe—preferably ready in under 10 minutes—with only one serving, making it impossible for me to overeat.
 And after a weekend of experimenting and rounds of testing, I finally perfected the dessert.

-Most microwave mug cake or mug brownie recipes call for both a tablespoon of butter and an egg yolk.
-That’s 157 calories and 16 grams of fat alone, not including the other ingredients—and it’s supposed to be a single serving!
+Most single-serving microwave mug cake or mug brownie recipes call for at least a tablespoon of butter and an egg yolk.
+(That’s around 160 calories and 16 grams of fat alone, not including any other ingredients.)
 My recipe requires neither, but it’s still just as rich and fudgy because I added a lot more liquid ingredients than dry.
 More liquid ingredients = moister and fudgier brownies.

-Just like my ultimate healthy fudgy cocoa brownies, this brownie solely depends on cocoa powder for its decadent chocolate flavor.
+Just like my healthy classic fudgy cocoa brownies, this brownie solely depends on cocoa powder for its decadent chocolate flavor.
 Other recipes require melting chocolate bars or chips, but not this one!
 That demands too much time for a quick brownie fix, and it also creates another dish to wash—no thank you!
-But because I added more cocoa powder than flour in this skinny treat, the intense chocolate flavor really shines.
+But because I added more cocoa powder than flour in this healthy treat, the rich chocolate flavor really shines.

 Similar to my other brownie recipes, you’ll mix the dry ingredients in one bowl, the wet ingredients in another, and combine them together before pouring into a ramekin.
 I do not advise mixing everything in the ramekin.
 Because this recipe contains very little fat, you’ll need to lightly mist the ramekin with nonstick cooking spray before adding in the batter to prevent the brownie from sticking.